kubernetes/website/docs/whatisk8s.md

 #### Why do I need Kubernetes and what can it do?

-Kubernetes can schedule and run application containers on clusters of physical or virtual machines.
+At a minimum, Kubernetes can schedule and run application containers on clusters of physical or virtual machines.
+However, Kubernetes also allows developers to 'cut the cord' to physical and virtual machines, moving from a **host-centric** infrastructure to a **container-centric** infrastructure, which provides the full advantages and benefits inherent to containers.
+Kubernetes provides the infrastructure to build a truly **container-centric** development environment.

-It can also do much more than that.

-In order to take full advantage of the potential benefits of containers and leave the old deployment methods behind, one needs to cut the cord to physical and virtual machines.

-However, once specific containers are no longer bound to specific machines, **host-centric** infrastructure no longer works: managed groups, load balancing, auto-scaling, etc. One needs **container-centric** infrastructure.
-That's what Kubernetes provides.

 Kubernetes satisfies a number of common needs of applications running in production, such as: